ICBI/Data.Bridge.Notebooks/README.md

 ## Goal 1 - Setting up the Georgetown-SDOH datawarehouse

 ### Background and goals
 The Social Determinants of Health (SDoH) highlights environmental and non-medical factors, such as economic and social conditions, that influence the health status of an individual or a group; to help measure the health disparities across the nation, and better understand the factors affect health outcomes and risks.
-Social Determinants of Health data can be found mostly in Census Bureau databases and other public databases ===>> NEEDS CITATION
+Social Determinants of Health data can be found mostly in Census Bureau databases and other public databases (Add citation)

 As part of the AIM AHEAD Data bridge initiative, the Georgetown-ICBI Team has downloaded, formatted and stored many of these datasets in the Google’s cloud database system BigQuery database format called the **_Georgetown-SDOH datawarehouse_**

-### Summary
+### Summary About the SDOH datawarehouse
 For more information about the Georgetown-SDOH data warehouse and tutorials see here: **[Georgetown-SDOH.md](https://github.com/ICBI/Data.Bridge.Notebooks/blob/main/Goal1_SDOH/README_About_GU_SDOH.md)**

 ### SDOH Python Tutorials